Dynatrace/Dynatrace-Cordova-Ionic-Monitoring/README.md

 Depending on the platforms added, the startup looks different.
 If you want to run `ionic serve --lab`, please read the section *CORS Problems*.

-If you want to run the application on iOS or Android simply enter `ionic run android` or `ionic run ios`.
+If you want to run the application on iOS or Android simply enter `ionic cordova run android` or `ionic cordova run ios`.
 This, of course, only works when the platform was added in the installation step.

 ### Build

-To build the iOS & Android apps, execute `ionic build ios` or `ionic build android`, respectively.
+To build the iOS & Android apps, execute `ionic cordova build ios` or `ionic cordova build android`, respectively.
 Again, this only works when the platform was added in the installation step.

 ### CORS Problems